 Practice Cough Etiquette, Good Hygiene and Cleanliness

 Each of us has a personal responsibility to help stop the spread of any illness, including COVID-19.
-The U.S. Centers for Disease Control and Prevention says no vaccine to prevent COVID-19 currently exists.
+Three COVID-19 vaccines have been authorized for use in the United States, Pfizer/BioNTech, Moderna mRNA and Johnson & Johnson.
 The best way to prevent illness is to avoid being exposed.
 The following practices will help you avoid contracting the virus.

 - Wear a facial covering when you are on campus or any other SDSU property.